kgegner/physics-game/README.md

 1. Open a terminal window (this assumes you are using OSX)

-2. Copy the following into the command prompt, to install homebrew (See http://brew.sh/ for more info)
+2. Copy the following into the command prompt, to install homebrew (See http://brew.sh/ for more info):
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-3. Install the required files for Kivy, by copying the following into the same terminal window command line
+3. Install the required files for Kivy, by copying the following into the same terminal window command line:
 brew install sdl2 sdl2_image sdl2_ttf sdl2_mixer gstreamer

 4. Install Cython and Kivy, by copying the following into the same terminal window command line.
 Enter each one separately.